 Bols makes both a green-colored melon and red-colored watermelon liqueur.
 The green version can serve as a substitute for Midori.

 If you are looking for something that is far more tart, DeKuyper's Watermelon Pucker will fit the bill.
 It's a fun liqueur to mix with and the signature ingredient in this gummi bear margarita.

-Most of the time, if a recipe calls for an unbranded "melon liqueur," it is implied that you will use a green-colored liquor such as Midori.
+Most of the time, if a recipe calls for an unbranded "melon liqueur," it is implied that you will use a green-colored liquor.
 This is particularly true if the drink name alludes to the color green, which a number of them do.

 You will also find quite a few cocktail recipes that call for a melon vodka.
 It's a popular flavor and a handful of commercial brands are available, or you can make your own.
 Melon-infused vodka or a drunken watermelon is fun for summer parties and easy.
 If you like, you can use rum as well.